Obstructive sleep apnoea | Mate hoto hau

 A shorter version(external link) is available, but in this one he talks quite quickly so you might want to use your player settings to slow it down a little.

-One of the main symptoms of OSA is daytime sleepiness and fatigue.
-If you need to drive, this can be extremely dangerous as driver fatigue is one of the most common causes of motor vehicle accidents in New Zealand.
+One of the main symptoms of OSA is daytime sleepiness and fatigue from lack of good, proper sleep.
+If you need to drive, this can be extremely dangerous as driver fatigue is one of the most common causes of motor vehicle accidents in Aotearoa New Zealand.

-If you experience drowsiness while you are driving, it's important to let your doctor know.
-They will need to find out the causes of your sleepiness and treat it accordingly.
+If you often get sleepy while you're driving, it's important to take a break each time, but also to let your healthcare provider know.
+They will need to find out the cause of your sleepiness and treat it accordingly.

-It is also a legal requirement for you to only drive when you are medically fit, which means not to drive if you are too tired and sleepy.
+It's a legal requirement that you only drive when you're medically fit, which means not driving if you're too tired and sleepy.
 The New Zealand Transport Agency has some fatigue resources(external link) to make it easier to manage driver fatigue.
 See also drowsy driving tips(external link).

-See your GP as soon as possible if you feel very sleepy during the day while driving or your job involves operating machinery or aircraft.
+See your healthcare provider as soon as possible if you feel very sleepy during the day while driving, or if your job involves operating machinery or aircraft.

 The following links take you to other websites that provide further information on OSA.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.